-However, in 22% of the procedures monitored, the interview or the registration reports were not read out to asylum seekers before being served for signature,89 raising concerns over compliance with EU standards.90 Therefore practices in 2020 marked a slight progress in comparison with previous years, as this omission was made in 46% of the monitored cases in 2019, 36% of the cases in 2018, and in 26% of the cases in 2017.
+However, in 24% of the procedures monitored, the interview or the registration reports were not read out to asylum seekers before being served for signature, 113 raising concerns over compliance with EU standards.
+114 Therefore practices in 2021 marked a slight regress in comparison with previous year, but still significantly better than the ones before it, as this omission was made in 22% of the monitored cases in 2020, 46% in 2019, 36% of the cases in 2018, and in 26% of the cases in 2017.
 Under such circumstances, the information recorded in the report of the interview could be prone to potential manipulation, and the applicant would require a phonetic expertise requested in eventual appeal proceedings in order to validly contest the content of the report in case of inaccuracies.
-Court expertise expenses in asylum cases have to be met by the appellants, however.91
+Court expertise expenses in asylum cases have to be met by the appellants, however.
+115

 Notwithstanding the small number of asylum seekers who presented any evidence to support their claims, caseworkers continued to omit their obligation to collect these pieces of evidence with a separate protocol, a copy of which should be served to the applicant.
-In 12% of the monitored cases in 2020, the evidence submission was not properly protocoled as one of the safeguards for proper credibility assessment, which is an improvement in comparison to 2019 when it was made in 20% of the monitored cases.
+In 16% of the monitored cases in 2021, the evidence submission was not properly protocoled as one of the safeguards for proper credibility assessment, which is a regress in comparison to 2020 when it was made in 12% of the monitored cases.